Developer Documentation

 7PeerLeft

-Whenever a user disconnects a room, this event is trigger.
+Whenever a user disconnects from a room, this event is triggered.
 For example, you can show a push notification that a player has left the room.
 More info here: OnPeerLeft .
 Important notice:.
 Whenever a peer leaves a room, the media gets removed as well.
 So, aligned with this event, for each media of this peer, a MediaRemoved event will be triggered as well.

 8Leave Room